LakynFelix/my-react-portfolio/README.md

 # Description:
-I built a react Portfolio.which incluedes about me, Portfolio, Resume section and contact Me page.
+I built a react Portfolio.which includes about me, Portfolio, Resume section and contact Me page.

 # Usage:
 Clone/Fork Repo, (npm install) & to start the server (npm start)